wang2bbq/Nepal_Earthquake_Damage_Prediction/README.md

 Based on aspects of building location and construction, the goal is to predict the level of damage to buildings caused by the 2015 Gorkha earthquake in Nepal.

 # Abstract
-I first conducted exploratory data analysis, which included checking for missing data, duplicated rows, outliers, and class imbalance.
+After setting libraries and loading data, I conducted exploratory data analysis, which included checking for missing data, duplicated rows, outliers, and class imbalance.
 I performed winsorization to deal with outliers.
 For feature engineering, I converted categorical features using one-hot encoding.
 In correlation analysis, I dropped two features with high correlation to others.
 I also tried PCA but observed that each principal component had similar variance.
-I experimented with several models, including random forest, XGBoost, SVM, and so on.
-I focused on XGBoost and performed parameter tuning to optimize its performance.
-I also used SMOTE to improve the performance on the minority class.
-Finally, I achieved a micro averaged F1 score of 0.7502.
+I experimented with several models, including random forest, XGBoost, LightGBM, Catboost, SVM, and multinomial logistic regression.
+Based on the scores of stratified 5-fold cross-validation, GBDT models performed better.
+Then I tuned the hyperparameters for XGBoost, LightGBM and Catboost using Optuna.
+And XGBoost outperformed LightGBM and Catboost on this data set, achieving a micro averaged F1 score of 0.7484.
+In order to further improve the performance of XGBoost, especially the performance on the minority class, I utilized SMOTE for data pre-processing to address the class imbalance issue.
+From the cross-validation results, XGBoost+SMOTE did improve.
+But performance on the test set did not improve.
+After comparing these classifiers, I decided to try multiple ensemble methods and found that Soft Voting of 5 XGBoost models with different hyperparameters performed best, achieving a micro F1 of 0.7502.

 # Exploratory data analysis
 The dataset for this project consists of 260,601 examples in the training set, each with 38 features, including 8 categorical features.
 Additionally, there are 86,868 examples in the test set.
 - missing values
 - duplicated rows
 - outliers